CSCD488-Winter2024/project-description-user-stories-and-glossary-bill-organizer-team/README.md

 Provide a README file with the following information:

-# Project Name
+# Project Name //todo

-## Project summary
+## Project summary //todo

 ### One-sentence description of the project

-TODO: A 20-second elevator pitch of your project - its core idea summarized in one sentence.
+A website to organize info on legislative bills and the meetings and people related to them.

 ### Additional information about the project